wangshaocong92/develop/doc/doc/cla.md

 A short note on the original proof of Corollary 2.8 in the [paper](https://leimao.github.io/downloads/article/2024-10-20-CuTe-Layout-Algebra/layout_algebra.pdf) is that Jay Shah claimed $f_{A}(I \cap J) \cap f_{B}(I \cap J) = \{ 0\}$, which is insufficient to show the proof.
 The sufficient statement should be $f_{A}(I) \cap f_{B}(J) = \{ 0\}$.

-### [](https://leimao.github.io/article/CuTe-Layout-Algebra/#Remark-2-9-Complementation-Disjointness-Ordering-and-Boundedness "Remark 2.9 Complementation Disjointness, Ordering, and Boundedness"){.headerlink}Remark 2.9 Complementation Disjointness, Ordering, and Boundedness {#Remark-2-9-Complementation-Disjointness-Ordering-and-Boundedness style="scroll-margin: 1em;"}
+### [](https://leimao.github.io/article/CuTe-Layout-Algebra/#Remark-2-9-Complementation-Disjointness-Ordering-and-Boundedness "Remark 2.9 Complementation Disjointness, Ordering, and Boundedness")Remark 2.9 Complementation Disjointness, Ordering, and Boundedness

 The complement $B$ of a layout $A$ with respect to an integer $M$ should satisfy three properties: